 After meeting Georgia’s education and experience requirements, all candidates must pass all four sections of the CPA Exam.
 Becker offers a variety of preparation options for students at any point in their career, including self-study, LiveOnline and live courses.
 After passing the CPA Exam, you must submit a New Individual License Application to the Board of Georgia through NASBA.

 Georgia CPA license renewals

 CPAs must have their license renewed biennially.
 All individual CPA licenses expire on December 31 of each odd-numbered year.
 All firm licenses expire on June 30 of each even-numbered year.
 Here is more information on CPA license renewals in Georgia.

 Georgia CPA CPE requirements mandate 80 hours of continuing professional education every two years.
 There is no CPE required in the first year of licensure.
 CPE hours must include:

 - 16 hours (20%) must be in auditing and accounting subjects

 - a minimum of 20 hours must be earned in each year

-If licensed one year but less than two years prior to your first renewal date, 40 hours of CPE (20% in A&A) is required.
+If you are licensed for one year but are less than two years prior to your first renewal date, you must complete 40 hours of CPE with 20% in A&A subjects.